shorthills-ai/llama_index/CONTRIBUTING.md

 #### Output Parsers

-A output parser enables us to extract structured output from the plain text output generated by the LLM.
+An output parser enables us to extract structured output from the plain text output generated by the LLM.

 **Interface**: